abinasht613/smart-restaurant-management-system/README.md

 - Vuetify for UI components
 - Axios for API calls
 - Toast for Success and Error messages
+- ApexCharts for popular items, peak hours, and sales trends

 - **Deployment:
 - Docker Compose to containerize frontend, backend, and database